KOVO: History

 In subsequent years, housing was built to the north of the station, but the property never sold.
 The Marriott family through First Media Corporation owned this and a number of other major market stations during the 1980s.
 The FM call letters were KAYK when First Media acquired the stations in Provo.
-First Media divested all their radio properties in the late 1980s to Cook Inlet Region Corporation of Alaska.
-On 1986-05-12 the station changed its call sign to KFMY which was maintained itself as "Family Radio" (There was no station promotion using this phrase during this time.
+First Media divested all their radio properties in the late 1980s to Cook Inlet Region, Inc. of Alaska.
+On May 12, 1986, the station changed its call sign to KFMY which was maintained itself as "Family Radio" (There was no station promotion using this phrase during this time.
 Station staff always wondered what KFMY meant.) for the next six years.
 The FM station was known as K-96 and was a CHR format.
 The 960 AM station was known as KDOT and played an adult standards format.
 The FM later became KZOL a satellite automated oldies station as Cook Inlet shopped the station for sale.
 The FM station still owned by the Cook Inlet (not the Grow Brothers) as well as the 960 AM station, were sold to James Facer a former KJQ account executive, and promoter Jim McNeil.
 The station briefly simulcasted KXRK (X-96) then at 96.1 FM, then briefly "S.U.N.
 Student Underground Network", a format aimed at Utah Valley's college students.
 The station later changed frequencies to 96.3 and moved to Farnsworth Peak near Salt Lake City.

 Facer and McNeil sold both stations to Simmons Media in the mid-1990s for approximately $9 Million.
 While with Simmons media KOVO would simulcast KZNS from Salt Lake City, outside of Cougar Sports 960, BYU Baseball, and Utah Valley men's basketball.

 KOVO and KBLQ (KBLQ never broadcast BYU Sports) acquired the rights for BYU Cougars baseball in 2009 and air the conference BYU Baseball games, as well as select other games.

 On October 24, 2014, the sale of KOVO by Simmons Media to Dell Loy Hansen's Broadway Media LS, LLC was consummated at a price of $200,000.
 At that time BYU baseball games would cease on KBLQ and moved solely to KOVO.
 The station also moved their affiliation from NBC Sports Radio to ESPN Radio.

 On May 21, 2015, KOVO expanded their sports content by acquiring BYU Cougars women's soccer games produced by IMG.

-KOVO's headquarters are located at 50 West Broadway Suite #200 in Salt Lake City, UT.
+KOVO's headquarters are located at 50 West Broadway Suite #200 in Salt Lake City, Utah.

-Programming

-KOVO airs ESPN Radio 24/7 with a few exceptions.
-Cougar Sports with Ben Criddle every weekday during the afternoon drive.
-Criddle has rotating co-hosts consisting of former BYU athletes and BYU insiders join him and Hunter Miller daily to discuss the latest news surrounding Cougar Sports.
-BYU Women's Soccer (Aug–Nov), Utah Valley men's basketball (Nov–Mar), and BYU Baseball (Feb–May) air regularly on the station and preempt ESPN Radio regular program during select days.